-Ruëff F et al (2000) Diagnosis and therapy of bee and wasp venom allergy.
-Position paper of the German Society for Allergology and Clinical Immunology.
+Ruëff F et al. (2000) Diagnosis and therapy of bee and wasp venom allergy.
+Position paper of the German Society of Allergology and Clinical Immunology.
 Allergo J 9: 458-472.

-Incoming links (21)Actus; Arthropods; Bubbles; Cellulite eosinophils; Chlorophenoxamine; Cholinstearate; Cinchocaine; Culicosis; Culicosis bullosa; Ekthyma; ...
+Incoming links (21)Actus; Arthropods; Bubbles; Chlorophenoxamine; Cholinstearate; Cinchocaine; Culicosis; Culicosis bullosa; Ekthyma; Eosinophilic cellulitis ; ...
 Show all

-Outgoing links (11)Bee sting; Brake stitch; Dermatofibroma; Fleabite; Hornet sting; Immunotherapy specific; Insecticide allergy; Intolerance reaction; Mosquito bite; Pseudolymphomas of the skin (overview); ...
+Outgoing links (13)Bee sting; Brake stitch; Chronic lymphatic leucemia, skin manifestations; Dermatofibroma; Fleabite; Hornet sting; Immunotherapy specific; Insecticide allergy; Intolerance reaction; Mosquito bite; ...
 Show all